crkt/sn-frontend/README.md

 ```
 Will do the trick.

-Some configurations that must be present:
+Some configurations that must be present in the config file of apache.
+On linux it can be found in /etc/httpd/conf/httpd.conf.
+Don't know the location of windows.
 ```
 DocumentRoot "/var/www"
 <Directory />